Shijitha-S/bookstore_midterm/README.md

 SELECT * FROM Review;
 ```

-## 4. DENTIFYING 1 COMPLETE SET OF DDL/DML FOR THE TABLES BOOKS
+## 4. IDENTIFYING 1 COMPLETE SET OF DDL/DML FOR THE TABLES BOOKS
 `4.1.
 Extracting the data for the book id 1001`
 ```sql
 select * from Books